Muts256/Scenarios/W4_Suspected_Ransomware.md

 #### Escalate

 With strong evidence of potentially destructive malicious activity on a critical file server.
-At this point, notify the response team and SOC lead
+At this point, notify the response team and SOC lead.

+Since Finance opens in five hours, management needs to know that there is a potential impact to critical business services before 08:00.

 #### Contextual Consideration